kavya006/full_blown_ml_services/FUTURE.md

-## v1.0.0-alpha.4
+## v1.1.0-alpha.0
-Add the contact_us section to the landing page.
+Add the data insights dashboard landing page to website.

-* should contain different links for contacting the developers.
+* should be able to navigate to the data insights dashboard.
-* add the cookies disclaimer.
+* should be able to upload data.
+* should be able to show the data in a tabular format.